 Just as we articulated in our submission to the Senate Committee's inquiry into that bill, we have strong concerns about the impact these changes will have on a very vulnerable patient group of St Vincent's.
-Further, our clinicians reject any involvement in monitoring or reporting compliance under these measures as it would undermine the therapeutic relationship between health professional and patient that is critical for effective treatment.

-St Vincent's Health Australia believes the changes proposed by the Bill:
+St Vincent's Health Australia believes the drug testing trial as proposed by the Bill:

-- reflect a misunderstanding about the nature of substance use disorders in that fundamentally they fail to recognise addiction as a health issue; - are not evidence-based and are likely to exacerbate addiction issues rather than improve rehabilitation outcomes; - appear to be punitive in intent rather than supportive, and will further stigmatise people with addictions a known barrier to treatment uptake; - would lead to increased financial hardship for this vulnerable group who already face multiple and entrenched disadvantage; and

-• could have unintended consequences for the community such as increased homelessness, crime and violence.
+- reflects a misunderstanding about the nature of substance use disorders in that it fundamentally fails to recognise addiction as a health issue; - is not evidence-based and is likely to exacerbate addiction issues rather than improve rehabilitation outcomes; - appear to be punitive in intent rather than supportive despite claims to the contrary and will further stigmatise people with addictions, a known barrier to treatment uptake; - could lead to increased financial hardship for this vulnerable group, who already face multiple and entrenched disadvantage; and - could have unintended consequences for the community, such as further entrenching addiction and dependence, with all the associated repercussions of such a development.

-We note the Government's comments that they have been 'engaging with stakeholders from the health, alcohol and other drug, and welfare sectors'.
-However this engagement occurred after the policy was announced and no policy changes have been made to reflect the widespread and unanimous concerns of these sectors.
+We note the Government's comments in the media that they have been engaging with stakeholders from the health, alcohol and other drug, and welfare sectors.
+However this engagement occurred after the policy was announced and no policy changes have been made of substance to reflect the widespread and unanimous concerns of these sectors.